 This method of afforestation involves planting a number of different species of native trees close to each other through a logical sequence.
 The method not only saves space but plants & trees being in close proximity support each other.
-When they become lush and green, they also prevent sunlight to reach the ground, which means lesser evaporation of water.
+When they become lush and green, they also prevent sunlight to reach the ground, which means lesser evaporation of groundwater.

-Miyawaki’s method ensures that forests grow 10x faster, is 30x denser, 100x biodiverse and 100% organic.
+Miyawaki’s method ensures that forests grow 10x faster, are 30x denser, 100x biodiverse, and are 100 percent organic.
 While the conventional method can take more than 100 years for the forest cover, the Miyawaki method can accentuate the growth in 20-30 years.

-For his contribution, Dr. Akira Miyawaki has received many accolades and prizes, including Blue Planet Prize in 2009 – considered to be a prestigious award that recognizes noticeable efforts in applications of science that contribute to solving global environmental problems.
+For his contribution, Dr. Akira Miyawaki has received many accolades and prizes, including the Blue Planet Prize in 2009 – considered to be a prestigious award that recognizes noticeable efforts in applications of science that contribute to solving global environmental problems.

-In 2000, the Miyawaki method was tested for the first time in a Mediterranean ecosystem in Italy, in an area where traditional reforestation methods had failed.
+In 2000, the Miyawaki method was tested for the first time in a Mediterranean ecosystem in Italy, an area where traditional reforestation methods had failed.
 Results obtained after a few years of planting trees were outstanding: the plant biodiversity increased rapidly in the region.